muhyun/DDPG-Continuous-Control/report.md

    self.critic_optimizer.step()
    ```

-**Result**: The score is increased rapidly in the early phase, and goes above 35 before 100 episode because it learns fast from 20 agents.
-However, the policy gets unstable due to the large number of updates after about 100 episodes, and eventually it gets worse after about 250 episodes.
+**Result**: The score is increased rapidly in the early phase, and goes above 35 before 100 episode.But the average of 100 episode is not hitting 30, and even gets worse after about 100 episodes.
+Eventually it gets worse after about 250 episodes.

    ```
    Episode 100	Average Score: 22.59	10 episodes took 1635.68 seconds